CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 How does the endocannabinoid system affect executive functions?

 The endocannabinoid system (ECS) modulates attention, motivation, and emotional regulation through CB1 receptors densely distributed in the prefrontal cortex, hippocampus, and striatum.
 A 2021 review in Frontiers in Pharmacology indicates that CB1 receptors directly influence the release of dopamine and GABA in circuits related to impulse control (Frontiers in Pharmacology, 2021).
-This provides a theoretical basis for research on CBD in ADHD.
+This creates a theoretical basis for research on CBD in ADHD.

 Endocannabinoids, primarily anandamide (AEA) and 2-AG, act as "reverse messengers" at synapses.
 When the postsynaptic neuron becomes overstimulated, it releases endocannabinoids, which inhibit the release of neurotransmitters from the presynaptic neuron.
 This is called synaptic depression, a protective mechanism against overstimulation in the cortex and limbic system.